-The rate setting format is substantially that of the NTD Form F30 and these expense objects and functions will be consistent with the NTD definitions.
-See Exhibit G1: Rate Setting attached.
+The rate setting format is substantially that of the NTD Form F30 and these expense objects and functions will be consistent with the NTD definitions as detailed in the attached Exhibit G1: Rate Setting.
 The costs used to develop the rate will be generated using the estimated budget for King County Metro, operating statistics for both Parties, and the cost allocation model as described in Section 12.1.2 above.